DevEpos/abap-search-tools/README.md

 7.40||nw-740
 < 7.40||*Not officially supported*

+## Additional Configuration

+### Configure Job for updating the Metadata Index of CDS Views v2 (aka _View Entities_)

+> **Note**: Only relevant for NW 7.55 and higher

+With NW 7.55 a new version of CDS Views were introduced which do not have an accompanying DDIC View.
+Therefore some Metadata information that is necessary for the following features:

+- ABAP Object Search; CDS View:
+  - Parameter `from`
+  - Parameter `field`
+- CDS Analyzer
+  - Where-Used Analysis
+  - Field Analysis

+is missing for these new CDS Views.

+To enable the aforementioned features for the new CDS Views as well, a daily job should be configured for the ABAP program `ZSAT_CDS_V2_META_INDEX_UPDATE`.
+This program will create the missing Metadata information in the tables:

+- `ZSATCDS2MHEAD`
+- `ZSATCDS2MTAB`
+- `ZSATCDS2MFIELD`

+The program will also remove any invalid indexes of deleted CDS Views.
+In addition to this program the ADT plugin [ABAP Search and Analysis Tools](https://www.github.com/stockbal/abap-search-tools-ui) will also trigger an update of the index during the activation of one or more CDS Views.

 ## Necessary Authorizations

 To access the backend from ADT a user must have the following authorizations